Auri-Fex/Halcova/norbela/world/overview.md

 ## Power Structure `<!-- Duplicate heading: consider renaming or merging -->`

-- **Arcane Barons:** Wealthy families or corporations who control the harvesting, refining, and distribution of the magical oil.
-They own vast tracts of land where the exotic fauna are bred or hunted, and employ private armies to protect their interests.
-- **Mage Guilds & Academies:** Institutions that regulate magical education and research.
-They may be allied with the Barons or act as a separate power, hoarding knowledge and licensing who can legally use advanced magic.
-- **Trade Guilds:** Control the flow of arcane oil and enchanted goods.
-They set prices, enforce trade laws, and sometimes act as mediators between Barons and the underclass.
-- **Underground Networks:** Smugglers, rogue inventors, and rebel mages who steal, synthesize, or redistribute arcane oil.
-They operate in the shadows, fueling black markets and resistance movements.

 ## City Feel & Aesthetics

-- **Urban Landscape:** The city is sprawling, layered, and chaotic.
-The upper districts are opulent, with glowing towers, floating platforms, and clean air—reserved for the elite.
-The lower districts are dense, polluted, and alive with magical graffiti, makeshift tech, and arcane smog.
-- **Resource Extraction:** Refineries and pipelines snake through the city, sometimes leaking magical residue that mutates plants and animals.
-The extraction sites are dangerous, heavily guarded, and often the target of sabotage.
-- **Fashion:** The elite wear enchanted fabrics, glowing jewelry, and magical prosthetics.
-The underclass sports patchwork clothing, scavenged tech, and runic tattoos that double as tools or weapons.

 ## Daily Life & Culture

-- **Underclass:** Most people live in crowded tenements, working dangerous jobs in extraction, refining, or illegal magic.
-Many dream of inventing something new or joining a rebel cell to fight the Barons.
-- **Rebels & Outcasts:** Tinkerers and mages experiment in hidden workshops, trying to create alternative power sources or hack the city’s magical infrastructure.
-Gangs control territory, offering protection in exchange for loyalty or resources.
-- **Entertainment:** Underground arenas host construct battles, illegal spell duels, and races through the city’s magical transit lines.
-Street performers use minor magic to dazzle crowds or distract from pickpocketing.